Cygnus101/PandasGPT/README.md

 # Safeframe-AI

-A safety-first, self-healing agent that turns natural-language data-analysis questions into battle-tested **pandas** code.
+A safety-first, self-healing agent that turns reliably turns natural-language data-analysis questions into **pandas** code.

 ---